Time Operators of Harmonic Oscillators and Their Representations: Introduction

 Within the long-running discussion on time in quantum mechanics, Aharonov and Bohm introduced the operator $\hat T_{\rm AB}$ \cite{AB61}.
 They considered the quantization of functions of the classical momentum $P$ and the classical position $Q$, which provides us with the time of arrival at a point $y$ of a particle that at the instant $t=0$ has position $x$ and momentum $P$, i.e.,

 The classical expression \eqref{arrival} of the time of arrival suggests to define the symmetric time operator of the free Hamiltonian $\half p^2$ in quantum mechanics by $\hat T_{\rm AB}$.
-It is established that $\hat T_{\rm AB}$ is densely defined and symmetric but no self-adjoint extensions exist, and it satisfies
+It is established that $\hat T_{\rm AB}$ is symmetric but no self-adjoint extensions exist, and it satisfies

 on a dense domain.
 See e.g., \cite{miy01} and \cite[Theorems 4.21 and 4.22]{ara20}.

 In this paper we are concerned with time operators of the one-dimensional harmonic oscillator with parameter $\eps$: